blockchainofthings/CatenisAPIClientWPPlugin/readme.txt

 == Upgrade Notice ==

 = 2.0.0 =
-Upgrade to this version to take advantage of the new features found in version 0.7 of the Catenis Enterprise API.
+Upgrade to this version to take advantage of the new features found in version 0.7 of the Catenis Enterprise API and the improved notifications implementation.

 = 1.1.2 =
 All users are advised to upgrade to this version.